orban/blog/articles/2011-02-17-neat-algorithms---flocking.md

         @location = loc.copy()
         @p = processing

+      # Called every frame.
+Calculates the acceleration using the flock method,
+      # and moves the boid based on it.
       step: (neighbours) ->
         acceleration = this.flock(neighbours)
         @velocity.add(acceleration).limit(MAX_SPEED) # Limit the maximum speed at which a boid can go
         @location.add(@velocity)
         this._wrapIfNeeded()

+      # Implements the flocking algorthim by collecting the three components
+      # and returning a weighted sum.
       flock: (neighbours) ->
         separation = this.separate(neighbours).multiply(SEPARATION_WEIGHT)
         alignment = this.align(neighbours).multiply(ALIGNMENT_WEIGHT)
         cohesion = this.cohere(neighbours).multiply(COHESION_WEIGHT)
         return separation.add(alignment).add(cohesion)

+Next up is the three components which generate the acceleration.

 ### Cohesion

 <div class="flock" id="cohesionDemo"></div>

-Each boid tries to stay close to its neighbors, and the _cohesion_ component of the algorithm is mainly responsible for this.
-Every frame, each boid looks at the position of each other boid to see if it is within a specified `neighbour_radius`, that is, it checks to see which other boids are close enough to be considered flockmates.
+A flock is defined as a group of boids all staying close to each together, and the _cohesion_ component of the algorithm is mainly responsible for the togetherness aspect of this.
+Every frame, each boid looks at the position of each other boid to see if it is within a specified `NEIGHBOUR_RADIUS`, that is, it checks to see which other boids are close enough to be considered flockmates.
 The positions of the qualifying neighbours are averaged and the boid steers to towards that position.
 This way, each boid is trying to steer towards the center of the flock, resulting in them all staying close together.

 The example on the right shows how the cohesion component of the algorithm works.
-The neighbour boids are drawn as green instead of blue when they are inside of the `neighbour_radius` of the pink boid.
-Their absolute locations are summed up (the dark purple vectors) to find the center of the flock.
-The light pink vector points to the center point.
-The blue vector shows the path by which the boid decides to steer towards the center point at the end of the light pink vector.
+The pink boid's `NEIGHBOUR_RADIUS` is drawn as the green circle around it, and boids inside it (neighbours) are drawn as green instead of blue when they are inside it.
+Their locations (the dark purple vectors) are summed up to find the center of the flock.
+The light pink vector points to this center point which the pink boid is trying to reach.
+The blue vector shows the path by which the boid steers towards this center point.
+This steering vector looks a tad odd, but have a look at the code to see why it is necessary.

-Also note that if a boid has only one neighbour, the center of its neighbouring flock is exactly its neighbour's location, so the dark purple and light purple vectors point to the same position.
+Also note that if a boid has only one neighbour, the center of its neighbouring flock is exactly its neighbour's location.
+In this case the dark purple vector has a zero magnitude (it starts and ends at the same point), and the light purple vector points to the position of that neighbour.

 #### Code

 The cohesion component is calculated by averaging the location of all the neighbours within the `NEIGHBOUR_RADIUS`.
 Note that the returned value is the result of calling `steer_to` on the average position.
 The `steer_to` method implements some basic easing towards a target so the boids turn towards fellow flock members at reasonable speeds instead of instantly switching direction.
+You can also see this as an implementation of friction and reaction speeds.

     :::coffeescript
     class Boid

+      # Called to get the cohesion component of the acceleration
       cohere: (neighbours) ->
         sum = new Vector
         count = 0